 Cassette is empty

 If the cassette is empty, the discrepancy between what was believed to be available and the actual bill count can be explained by some bills having been sent to the Reject Tray during this or prior transactions.
-Check the Reject Tray above Cassette 1 for notes.
+Check the Reject Tray above Cassette 1 (Top) for notes.

-The dispenser is unable count down rejected bills from the available amount, and thus when counts are low, having previously rejected bills can prevent a successful dispense.
+The dispenser is unable to count down rejected bills from the available amount, and thus when counts are low, having previously rejected bills can prevent a successful dispense.

 Cassette not empty, next note is poor grade